sobrase/offkub/README.md

-The `traefik_gateway` role deploys a Traefik Gateway controller and related Gateway API resources.
+The `traefik_gateway` role deploys a Traefik Gateway controller and related Gateway API resources using a manifest rendered from the official Helm chart.
 Traefik runs as a DaemonSet so every node exposes ports 80 and 443.
-All manifests use container images from the local registry so the gateway can be installed entirely offline.
+The rendered manifest references container images in the local registry so the gateway can be installed entirely offline.

 The `sample_app` role provides a minimal Deployment, Service and HTTPRoute that